Code-Institute-Submissions/Professional-Training-Development/docs/User Experience and Design.md

 ### Why are We So Special?
 GaffCo Consulting Professional Communication Competence provides client knowledge, skills, and attitude (comfort and confidence) to perform at a higher professionally standard than previously.

-This website proovides clear options, credibility (programmes and resumé), and numerous ways to get-in-touch.
+This website provides clear options, credibility (programmes and resumé), and numerous ways to get-in-touch.

 ### Technology Considerations?
 The website is built with business people and professional individuals in mind.
 It's easily accessible and read on anything from the smallest mobile devices to the largest laptop and desktop displays = Responsive Web Design.